mohammad-uzair0/profilemanagement-client/README.md

 ## Prerequisites

 Make sure you have Node.js and npm installed on your machine.
 You can download them from [Node.js official website](https://nodejs.org/).
+Open your terminal or command prompt and type node -v npm -v

+## Using npx

+'npx' comes bundled with npm (version 5.2.0 and higher).
+To verify npx installation, run: npx -v

 ## Installing Dependencies